-The significant growth of semi-public opportunities to make music, comparable to the European "living rooms", also dates back to this period.
-46 According to historical sources, the best evenings were those offered by the viceroys of New Spain and Peru in their respective palaces, where the best musicians of the city were hired, including those of the cathedral's music chapel and the master of the chapel itself.
-But not only were the viceroy's palaces entertained by the best music, both European and local/autochthonous, of the time, but also the noble palaces and those of the upper middle class.
-It is very likely, moreover, that "cultured" music was not limited only to the palaces of wealthy people, but that public meetings and evenings in general were accompanied by the sound of symphonies and chamber music of composers such as Boccherini, Clementi, Dittersdorf, Gossec, Haydn, Mozart, 47 although, unfortunately, we have no sources to confirm it.
+and Peru in their respective palaces, where the best musicians of the city were hired, including those of the cathedral's music chapel and the master of the chapel itself.
+But not only were the viceroy's palaces entertained by the best music, both European and local/autochthonous, of the time, but also the noble palaces and those of the upper-middle class.
+It is very likely, moreover, that "cultured" music was not limited only to the palaces of wealthy people, but that public meetings and evenings, in general, were accompanied by the sound of symphonies and chamber music of composers such as Boccherini, Clementi, Dittersdorf, Gossec, Haydn, Mozart,48 al-though, unfortunately, we have no sources to confirm it.